klvntagoe/Link-State-Routing-Protocol-Simulation/README.md

 ```

 ## Commands:
-#### attach [Process IP] [Process Port] [IP Address] [Link Weight]: <br>
+#### attach [Process IP] [Process Port] [Simulated IP Address] [Link Weight]: <br>
-Establishes a link to the remote router which is identified by [IP Address].
-This command does not actually instantiates the TCP communication to the proposed routers to connect to.
+Establishes a link to the remote router which is identified by [Simulated IP Address].

 #### start:<br>
-Start this router and initialize the database synchronization process.
-After you establish the links by running attach , you will run start command to send HELLO messages and LSAUPDATE to all connected routers for the Link State Database synchronization.
-This command can only be run after start.
+Starts current router and initialize the database synchronization process.
+After links are established by running attach, you can run this again to send TCP three-way handshakes and LSAUPDATEs to all connected routers for the Link State Database synchronization.

-#### detect [IP Address]:<br>
+#### detect [Simulated IP Address]:<br>
-Output the routing path from this router to the destination router which is identified by [IP Address].
+Outputs the routing path from current router to the destination router which is identified by [Simulated IP Address].

 #### neighbors:<br>
-Output the IP Addresses of all neighbors of the router where you run this command.
+Outputs the Simulated IP Addresses of all neighbors of the current router.

 #### disconnect [Port Number]:<br>
-Remove the link between this router and the remote one which is connected at port [Port Number] (port number is between 0 - 3, i.e. four links in the router).
+Remove the link between current router and the remote one which is connected at port [Port Number] (port number is between 0 - 3, i.e. four links in the router).
 Through this command, you are triggering the synchronization of Link State Database by sending LSAUPDATE message to all neighbors in the topology.

 #### quit:
 Exit the program.
 NOTE, this will trigger the synchronization of link state database.